mlfoundations/datacomp/README.md

 Given parquet files containing the image urls and captions, you can use this script to download the images, by using the flag `--metadata_dir` to point to the directory where the parquet files are stored.
 By default, we also download the parquet files corresponding to the pools we provide, and this metadata is stored in a subfolder of `$data_dir`.

+### Optimizing the download

+When using img2dataset, there are several other ways to optimize the download process, such as using multiple nodes in a distributed environment or setting up a DNS resolver to increase the success rate of images being downloaded.
+We refer the reader to the [img2dataset repository](https://github.com/rom1504/img2dataset) for further instructions on how to optimize the download process if so desired, as well as a resource in case of potential issues during the download.

 ## Selecting samples in the filtering track